uncenter/static/README.md

 # Static

+## To-do

+-   [ ] `community.svg` and `overview.svg` templates are identical except for table rows - figure out how to generate both from one template
+-   [ ] Add new cards without adding a new function to `generate_images.py`?
+-   [ ] Add environment variables for generated file names, headers, etc.

 ## `github-stats`

 A workflow that generates various statistics about my GitHub activity in the form of SVGs.
 Check out the [original project (GitHub Stats Visualization)](https://github.com/jstrieb/github-stats) and [idiotWu's more updated fork](https://github.com/idiotWu/stats) that served as the basis for some of the changes I made.